ilake/practice/thread/fork_in_multithread.md

 ```

 So what is the problem?
 That mean when you use fork in a multithread program, the child process could not access the thread resource.
-For example: Bunny is a multithread program client for Rabbitmq, so when you try to use fork in the program, that is what happen...
+For example: Bunny is a multithread program client for Rabbitmq, so when you try to use fork in the program, we try to publish a message in main process and subscribe it in the child process, then something bad happen, we still have the same queue instance, but the connection is fail.
+Because the network I/O thread is not inherited, the connection could not be used in child process cause this fail.

 ```
 require "bunny"